ajacksified/Jasmine-Backbone-SASS-HTML5-Boilerplate/README.md

 *   [Jasmine](http://pivotal.github.com/jasmine/) hookups with Coffeescript with the help of the [InstantJasmineCoffee project](https://github.com/krismolendyke/InstantJasmineCoffee) (I would have linked it in here rather than copying the files, but I had to change the paths around a bit.)
 *   The [Html5 Boilerplate](http://html5boilerplate.com/) boilerplate, modified with links to the output of the previous projects plus [Yepnope](http://yepnopejs.com/) and [Modernizr](http://www.modernizr.com)

-You'll want the SCSS and Compass ruby gems installed; their sites explain how.
+You'll need to install Ruby, the SCSS and Compass ruby gems, node.js, and Coffeescript.

-You'll also want node.js and Cofeescript installed; their sites also explain how.

 Usage
 -------
 The src/ directory holds things that need to be compiled (SCSS, Coffeescript.)
+The compiled scripts and css go into the bin/ directory, where the html lives.

 To compile your SCSS, from the root directory, use 'compass compile.'